-Shorenstein is committed to increasing the diversity of our workforce by sourcing and hiring diverse talent.
+Shorenstein is committed to sourcing and hiring diverse talent.
 As part of this effort, with the support of the Executive Committee, the DEI Committee established hiring guidelines for hiring managers in the form of a diverse slate approach.
 Under a diverse slate approach, the Human Resources Department submits a slate of candidates to a hiring manager to interview which includes qualified, diverse candidates.
 A diverse candidate can be an underrepresented minority, a woman, an individual with a disability, a protected veteran, or a member of any other underrepresented group.
-By implementing this approach, we believe more diverse candidates will be considered and hired for open positions, which will help Shorenstein become more diverse across the organization.
+By implementing this approach, we believe more diverse candidates will be considered and hired for open positions, which will help ensure that Shorenstein is exposed to leading candidates available in the hiring process.